shirish93/shirish93.github.io/_innovation/nepal-riverfood.md

 ---
+author: shirish
+categories:
+- innovation
+- food
+- nepal
+last_modified_at: '2026-08-04'
 layout: post
-title:  ""
+title: ''
-author: shirish
-categories: [ innovation, food, nepal ]
 ---

 ## THIS IS A DRAFT.
 THE ideas BLOG IS A WORK IN PROGRESS, it's not even a draft yet!
 READ THIS ONLY IF YOU WISH TO BE DISAPPOINTED BY LACK OF FINNESSE